These classic South African unbaked milk tarts are so easy and delicious. The base is made with the iconic Baker’s Tennis biscuits and melted butter.

 These mini tarts are novel but they require more biscuits for the base and take a little longer to make.
 It’s much easier to go with one large milk tart and then use one packet of biscuits.
 I’ve included instructions to do it both ways.

 After making this I was reminded how much I really love milk tart.
 There is something so comforting about eating a confection that can take you right back to your childhood and to other times throughout your life.
 It’s what heritage recipes are all about and I love the nostalgia of it.

 To make this into 1 large milk tart:

-This recipe can be made into 1 large milk tart using 200gms (1 packet) tennis biscuits and 100gms butter as the base.
+This recipe can be made into 1 large milk tart using 200 grams (1 packet) of tennis biscuits and 100 grams of butter as the base.
 To make 12 individual tarts you will need more crumb base so I have done 1.5 times the recipe to make 12.

 - 1 tin condensed milk